speechly/api/docs/slu.md

 Service that implements Speechly SLU (Spoken Language Understanding) API.

 To use this service you MUST use an access token from Speechly Identity API.
-The token MUST be passed in gRPC metadata with `Authorization` key and `Bearer $ACCESS_TOKEN` as value, e.g. in Go:
+The token MUST be passed in gRPC metadata with `Authorization` key and `Bearer ACCESS_TOKEN` as value, e.g. in Go:

 ```
 ctx := context.Background()